-Yes, unlike Marijuana (which is only legal in 9 states), CBD is legal in all 50 states.
+Yes, unlike marijuana (which is only legal in 18 states), CBD is legal in all 50 states.

-Even if you are screened for CBD and caught, there’s nothing that can legally be done to you.
+Even if you are screened for CBD and caught, there’s no legal action that can be taken against you.
 Of course, if CBD is against the company’s policies, then that may be grounds to fire you.
 That’s why we recommend reading those policies, just in case.

 The Bottom Line: You’re Probably Fine

 CBD is very unlikely to cause you to fail a drug test.
-There is normally such tiny trace amounts of thc in pure CBD products (0.3 percent or less), that at worst you could get a false positive, which would simply mean a re-testing.
+There are normally such tiny trace amounts of THC in pure CBD products (0.3 percent or less), that at worst you could get a false positive, which would simply mean a re-testing.